🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Aspiration alone will not be sufficient.
 If your specialist only removes the fluid it will only be a matter of time that the hydrocele will return causing your symptoms again.
 Sclerotherapy is important as it closes the cavity, preventing the fluid from returning.

-Our specialist performs the aspiration first using ultrasound-guidance, which shows precisely the location of the needle so that the testicle does not get punctured minimizing risks.
-Make sure that the specialists performing this procedure is trained in ultrasound-guided procedures.
+Our specialist performs the aspiration first using ultrasound-guidance.
+The ultrasound shows precisely the location of the needle so that the testicle or adjacent structures do not get punctured, essentially eliminating any risk thereof.
+Make sure that your specialist performing this procedure is trained in ultrasound-guided procedures.

 Sclerotherapy is a non-surgical treatment for scrotal hydroceles that is safe and effective.
 There are no stitches, major incisions or downtime.
 You walk out of the office after the treatment.
 The success rate of a single hydrocele aspiration and sclerotherapy procedure is 75-84% after one treatment, while avoiding the hospital expense and many other complications of surgery.6,7 Surgical hydrocelectomy by comparison has a similar success rate of 84% in one study.4

-Large hydroceles would require multiple treatment sessions.
+Large hydroceles would require multiple treatment sessions and have a higher rate of treatment failure.
 Hydroceles due to tumor, infection, hernia and certain types of hydroceles would not be appropriate candidates for this treatment.

 1. Leung ML, Gooding GA and Williams RD: Highresolution sonography of scrotal contents in asymptomatic subjects.
 AJR Am J Roentgenol 1984; 143: 161.